 PMU State Estimation

-To perform linear state estimation solely based on PMU data, the initial requirement is to have the PowerSystem composite type configured with the AC model, along with the Measurement composite type storing measurement data.
+To perform linear state estimation solely based on PMU data, the initial requirement is to have the PowerSystem type configured with the AC model, along with the Measurement type storing measurement data.
 Subsequently, we can formulate either the weighted least-squares (WLS) or the least absolute value (LAV) PMU state estimation model encapsulated within the type PMUStateEstimation using:

 For resolving the PMU state estimation problem and obtaining bus voltage magnitudes and angles, utilize the following function: